 Ablerex International Corporation Limited (Ablerex-HK), a subsidiary of the Company, is funded with Ablerex Electronics (Suzhou) Co., Ltd. (abbreviation Ablerex-SZ) for the development of its operations.
-The status of loaning is listed below
+The status of loaning is listed below:

-Date of loan funds Date approved by BoD Company Name Amount Rate Repayment Collateral Due date Date approved by BoD 2019/8/23 2019/8/5 Ablerex Electronics (Suzhou) Co., Ltd. US\$3,000,000 USD2,000,000 2.475% Due for repayment Credit 2022/8/22
+Date of loan funds Date approved by BoD Company Name Approved loan Loan balance Rate Collateral Collateral Due date 2019/8/23 2019/8/5 Ablerex Electronics (Suzhou) Co., Ltd. US\$3,000,000 USD2,000,000 2.475% Due for repayment Credit 2022/8/22 and the subsidiaries making endorsements / guarantees up to the date of the report printed is disclosed as the following:

 (3) The company conducts endorsement guarantees according to the internal policy "Procedures for Making of Endorsements / Guarantees".
-Information of the company and the subsidiaries making endorsements / guarantees up to the date of the report printed is disclosed as the following:
+Information of the company